Bohr–Einstein debates: Pre-revolutionary debates

-Einstein was the first physicist to say that Planck's discovery of the quantum (h) would require a rewriting of the laws of physics.
-To support his point, in 1905 he proposed that light sometimes acts as a particle which he called a light quantum (see photon and wave–particle duality).
+Einstein was the first physicist to say that Max Planck's discovery of the energy quanta would require a rewriting of the laws of physics.
+To support his point, in 1905 Einstein proposed that light sometimes acts as a particle which he called a light quantum (see photon and wave–particle duality).
 Bohr was one of the most vocal opponents of the photon idea and did not openly embrace it until 1925.
 The photon appealed to Einstein because he saw it as a physical reality (although a confusing one) behind the numbers presented by Planck mathematically in 1900.
-Bohr disliked it because it made the choice of mathematical solution arbitrary.
-Bohr did not like a scientist having to choose between equations.
-This was perhaps the first real Bohr-Einstein debate.
-Einstein had proposed the photon in 1905, and Compton proved that the photon existed experimentally in 1922, but Bohr refused to believe the photon existed even then.
-Bohr fought back against the existence of the quantum of light (photon) by writing the BKS theory in 1924.
-However, Einstein was right and Bohr proved to be wrong about light quanta.
+Bohr disliked it because it made the choice of mathematical solution arbitrary; Bohr did not like a scientist having to choose between equations.
+This disagreement was perhaps the first real Bohr-Einstein debate.
+Einstein had proposed the photon in 1905, and Arthur Compton provided evidence in 1922 with his Compton effect.
+Bohr, along with Hans Kramers and John C. Slater asserted that conservation of energy only applied to statistical averages in the BKS theory of 1924.
+However, after the 1925 Bothe–Geiger coincidence experiment, BKS was proved to be wrong and Einstein's position that energy was conserved in individual collisions was shown to be correct.